-World Relief operates through 25 offices across the United States.
-For nearly 40 years, we have been working in partnership with the U.S. Department of State, World Relief, along with our our extensive network of local church partners welcome and resettle thousands of refugees referred by the United Nations Refugee Agency (UNHCR) to the United States each year.
+World Relief operates through 20 offices across the United States.
+For nearly 40 years, we have been working in partnership with the U.S. Department of State, World Relief, along with our our extensive network of local church partners, welcome and resettle thousands of refugees referred by the United Nations Refugee Agency (UNHCR) to the United States each year.

-At World Relief, we consider the refugees in our community some of the most vulnerable among us.
-We work to meet their needs by providing compassionate and holistic care from the moment they arrive at the airport through their journey to self-sufficiency.
+At World Relief, we work to meet the needs of refugees by providing compassionate and holistic care from the moment they arrive at the airport through their journey to self-sufficiency.
 We provide vital services that include preparing their new home with furniture and basic household items, arranging medical visits, assisting in the acquisition of refugee benefits, enrolling in ESL classes, providing a thorough orientation to life in America, and providing job skills and employment services.

 Immigration Legal Services